CompilerNexus/llvm-project-deluge/README.md

 - Memory-safe libc (based on musl) and libc++ (based on LLVM's libc++).

 - A version of clang that you can use to compile C or C++ programs.

+The binary distribution only includes clang, libc, and libc++.

 Fil-C catches all of the stuff that makes memory safety in C hard, like: